INSIGHTS - FREE ME UP AI

 Copy the summary into your preferred format (Word, email, SharePoint, or your project management tool) and distribute to attendees.

-Tips for Better Copilot Minutes
+What Are the Tips for Getting Better Copilot Meeting Minutes?

 Copilot is an assistant, not a minute-taker.
 Final accountability for accuracy remains with the person distributing the notes.